 You can add dried New Mexico Chiles directly to your recipes – diced, sliced or pureed.
 The whole dried pod can be ground in your spice or coffee grinder (with or without the seeds, depending on your heat tolerance).
 You may also roast them first to release additional flavor in a nonstick skillet for 5-10 minutes.
 Be sure to use low to medium heat for this and be careful not to burn or scorch.
 They can also be re-hydrated by pouring hot (not boiling) water over them and letting sit about 10-15 minutes.
 Don’t let them soak longer as they tend to become bitter.

 New Mexico Chiles when ground into a powder is also known as the table condiment “molido” or “New Mexico Molido”.
 New Mexico Chiles are commonly used in Southwestern and Mexican dishes that add piquancy (or zest) to red sauces, chile con queso, chile rellenos, chile verde, chutneys, salsas, soups, seasonings, stews and dry rubs.
 We also love to roast them and use in salads, dips and sandwiches.
 One of our commercial baker customers infuses them into her chocolate.
+If chile flakes are more your style, check out our New Mexico Green Chile Flakes.

 Some of our favorite recipes using New Mexico chiles are Chile Colorado, Sweet Chickpea Chili in the Slow Cooker, Chunky Vegetarian Chili and Sweet Potato Hash.